What to do with an old computer

 Often, people who purchase a new computer will wonder what to do with their older computer, or if they should throw it away.
 Below are some recommendations of what you can do with your older computer.

 Many people think once they get a new computer their old computer automatically becomes obsolete and can't be used for anything else.
 Surprisingly, you can do a lot with that old computer, below are some examples.

 - Setup home network - If you do not already have a home network, set one up.
 Use the older computer as a client on your network.
 Once your computers have been connected to each other, you can do such things as use your older computer as a storage or even a place to backup files.

 - Printer server - If you have a home network or plan on setting up one, you can use the computer as a printer server.
-A printer server allows you to have one or more printers shared between multiple computers.
+A printer server enables you to share one or more printers between multiple computers.
 Steps on sharing a printer between multiple computers.

 - NAS - Setup a Network-Attached Storage (NAS) to store backups, MP3 files, videos, and other files.

 - Distributed computing - There are several distributed computing projects that use the power of millions of different computers to help solve complex problems.